Unvares/unvares/README.md

 ## 👋 Hej!
 My name is Rick, I'm a full-stack developer and an AI enthusiast

-## My Backstory: From a Small Town in Latvia to Researching Applied AI in Sweden
-💻 At age 6, I had to pick a class.
-"Geek it is," I thought, and immediately fell in love with tech.

-📚 By 15, I chose a subclass: computer science tutor.
-This opened the option for clan raids on computer illiteracy and community events aimed at promoting a passion for technology in kids.

-🎯 When the level count hit 19, I conquered my first boss: a tech interview at a big corporation.
-I was offered a position as a front-end developer for an eCommerce marketplace with over 5 million users.

-🎓 Level 20 marked a big turn in my life: the search for something more hardcore than front-end.
-To figure that out, I turned to the "game tutorial" – a bachelor's of computer science in Sweden.

-🌟 So here I am, 22 years old, involved with research and innovation in the field of Applied AI, Machine Learning and Education.

 ## ⭐ My Expertise

 - **Full Stack Development (since 2023)**